-0.00.000 Course Attendance and No Show Drop Policy
+1.10.25 Course Attendance and No-Show Drop Policy

-A. Purpose
+Purpose

-Eastern Oregon University has an expectation of 100% attendance in all courses.
-Class attendance and participation are necessary and important components of learning that affect all students in the class and are essential to achieving a course’s educational objectives.
-Because class attendance and course grade are demonstrably and positively related, the University expects students to attend all class sessions of courses in which they are enrolled.
+Eastern Oregon University has an expectation of attendance in all courses.
+Course attendance and participation are necessary and important components of learning that affect all students in the course and are essential to achieving course education objectives.
+Because course attendance and course grades are demonstrably and positively related, the University expects students to attend all sessions of courses in which they are enrolled.

-B. Authority

-The process set forth in this policy will be the standard procedure for institutional policy making, recognizing:

-The institutional commitment to shared governance and common effort as outlined in the EOU Constitution and Board Resolution Number 1;

-The authority of the Faculty Senate and University Council to manage “legislative responsibilities” in accordance with the EOU Constitution; and

-The authority of the Board of Trustees and the President to establish policies by means independent of this policy, as provided in ORS 352.107(m), the Board’s Statement on Delegation of Authority, and the EOU Constitution.

-C. Expectations
+Expectations

-No person is allowed to attend a class unless officially enrolled on a credit or non-credit basis with the appropriate fees paid.
-Students who attend, participate and strive to complete course requirements without formal enrollment will not receive credit for their work.
 Enrolled students are expected to attend classes.
-Attendance is defined as physical attendance or participation in an academically related activity such as submission of an assignment, an examination, participation in a study group or an online discussion, etc. At the sole discretion of the faculty member excessive absence may impact the grade.
+Attendance is defined as physical attendance or participation in an academically related activity such as submission of an assignment, an examination, participation in a study group or an online discussion, etc. At the sole discretion of the faculty member absence may impact the course grade.

-In compliance with federal regulations governing financial aid and veterans' education benefits, instructors are required to report students who have never attended class.
-If a student does not attend at least one class session during the first week of the term that the class meets, the instructor will send the Deans office the "No-Show Drop" student(s).
-Any student not attending during the first week of class session forfeits his/her place on the roster.
-Students will be No-show dropped in the first week without any fees or penalties for the course.
+In compliance with federal regulations governing financial aid and veterans’ education benefits faculty are required to report students who have never attended class.
+If a student does not attend at least one class session during the first week of the term that the class meets, the faculty member will notify their Dean’s office.
+Any student not attending during the first week of class session forfeits his/her/their place on the roster and the student will be No-Show dropped in the first week without any fees or penalties for the course.

-D. Definitions

-Instructors
+Faculty

-Have the responsibility to determine specific attendance policies for each course taught, including the role that attendance plays in calculation of final grades and the extent to which work missed due to non-attendance can be made up.
+Have the responsibility to determine specific course policies, including the role that attendance plays in calculation of final grades and the extent to which work missed due to non-attendance may be made up.

-Will make available, for each course, a written statement of the University attendance policy and any additional attendance requirements for the specific class.
+Will include their attendance policy and a written statement of the University attendance policy in their course syllabus.

 Are encouraged to not make attendance a disproportionately weighted component of the final grade.

+Definitions

 Excused Absences

-The University expects instructors to be reasonable in accommodating students whose absence from class resulted from:
+The University expects faculty to be reasonable in accommodating students whose absence from class results from:

-University-sanctioned or -approved activities (examples include but are not limited to artistic performances, participation in scholarly conferences and presentations, intercollegiate athletic activities, student government, required class field trips, etc.);
+University –sanctioned or – approved activities (examples include but are not limited to artistic performances, participation in scholarly conferences and presentations, intercollegiate athletic activities, student government, required class field trips, etc.)

-temporary military orders or Veterans Administration medical appointments;
+Temporary military orders, Veterans Administration medical appointments, or pregnancy and childbirth related absences.

-Jury duty or other government obligation
+Jury Duty or other government obligation

-Personal illness, injury to the student, or medical conditions, including those related to pregnancy;

-Death, injury, or serious illness of an immediate family member.
-An immediate family member is defined as a close relative, or a person residing in the immediate household of the student;

-Instructors have the right to request documentation verifying the basis of any absences resulting from the above factors.

 Faculty members are not obligated to consider other absences as excused.

+Faculty have the discretion to set policy regarding absences resulting from:

+Personal illness, injury, or medical conditions.

+Death, injury, or serious illness or an immediate family member.

+Other absences.

 Notification and Verification